-The CPR training we are provided in school or at the workplace will work fine on adults however a few things might change when we need to perform CPR on kids, infants or toddlers.
+The CPR training we are provided in school or at the workplace will work fine on adults however a few things might change when we need to perform CPR on kids, infants, or toddlers.
 People who are expecting a baby or are planning to expand their family need to undertake CPR training in advance.

 The importance of CPR training for Expecting Moms

 A kid’s smile and activities are a reason for millions of smiles that cross a parent’s face.
 The same kid’s inactivity and inability to breathe even for a few seconds is the worst nightmare for any parent.
-CPR need to be administered within time without a second thought.
+CPR needs to be administered within time without a second thought.
 Training for expecting moms becomes a necessity as they will be nursing the child for a long time.
-Caregivers will recommend CPR training to both the parents which are good considering the confidence both partners will develop while looking after the child.
+Caregivers will recommend CPR training to both the parents which is good considering the confidence both partners will develop while looking after the child.

 Kids might need CPR as they are vulnerable

 Kids have to be taken care of all the time.
 Even when they are sleeping parents need to check them after regular intervals.
-Things like small toys, coins, bits of paper or even trash might attract the toddler’s attention and he might gulp it up choking the airway.
+Things like small toys, coins, bits of paper, or even trash might attract the toddler’s attention and he might gulp it up choking the airway.
 An unattended bucket of water or a bathtub near a kid might become a playground for him.
-A mother needs to be equipped with training to handle a situation where a kid is not breathing, unconscious or does not have a pulse.
-CPR is the most basic training an expecting mother needs to undergo before bringing a new life in the world.
+A mother needs to be equipped with training to handle a situation where a kid is not breathing, unconscious, or does not have a pulse.
+CPR is the most basic training an expecting mother needs to undergo before bringing a new life into the world.

-When do kids need CPR
+When do kids need CPR?

-Unattended electrical appliance left around the home might come in contact with the toddler, the toddler might crawl into the swimming pool or a bathtub you have filled for yourself, he might be choking because of a foreign particle that he has ingested, excessive bleeding because of a fall, poisoning because of medications, suffocation because of smoke might be a few reasons a kid might lose consciousness, stop breathing and require CPR.
+Unattended electrical appliances left around the home might come in contact with the toddler, the toddler might crawl into the swimming pool or a bathtub you have filled for yourself, he might be choking because of a foreign particle that he has ingested, excessive bleeding because of a fall, poisoning because of medications, suffocation because of smoke might be a few reasons a kid might lose consciousness, stop breathing and require CPR.

 Training is important to impart CPR